 Lancashire County Council Chromebook Scheme

-- Set up the devices themselves to their school's preferences for filtering, anti-virus and software and apps ready for pupils; or alternatively
+Alternatively, schools can just choose to set up the devices themselves to their own school's preferences for device management and filtering ready for pupils.

 Other Donated devices (including School owned laptops/tablets)